Extract from the Delta II Parawing manual circa 1969

 Risers are constructed from 6,500-pound type XIII nylon webbing with 3.600- pound type VIII keepers.

-The high performance of the Irvin Delta II Parawing is due to its basic airfoil design accompanied by the introduction of radial louvres in the wings upper surface to provide directionally controlled air streams.
+is due to its basic airfoil design accompanied by the introduction of

 Such controlled air streams promote laminar flow control. wing shaping and a thrusting action, These louvres give a slight saw-tooth profile to the wing created by incorporating extra width to the trailing edge of the gore panels.
 They also provide a favourable increase in the stability of the wing when compared to the ‘solid’ or non-slotted versions.